 A new third story will be added to the existing house.
 The south elevation facing Green Street functions as the main entrance to the residence.
-A new gable third story element will be constructed facing Green Street, with a recessed shed roof intersecting to the western side of the roofline.
-The roof peak will be raised approximately 6', with a new front roof pitch of 12/11.
-With the addition, the total height of the house will be $37' 3 \frac{1}{2}''$ at the peak of the roof line.
+A new gable spanning the full width of the existing house will be constructed with the gable end facing Green Street.
+In addition, a recessed shed roof dormer will intersect with the gable on the western slope of the roof.
+Two new gabled dormers will be added to the front (east) slope of the new gable roof.
+The roof peak of this new larger gable will be approximately 2' higher than in the previous iteration and approximately 8' higher than the existing.
+The new front roof pitch will be 12/10.
+With the addition, the total height of the house will be 39' at the peak of the roof line.

 The new gable roof element will be clad in brick to match the existing brick, and will have corner trim boards of Hardiplank, painted white, to define the gable.
 The ends will have a dentil molding cornice that wraps, connecting to the other roof elements.
 One six-over-six, double-hung, double-glazed wood window with simulated divided lights, by Pella, will be installed in the gable, with a small round accent window above.
+The six-over-six window will have operable wood louvered shutters.